 Visual learner?
 Then, don’t read but watch our GitProtect Academy video to find out how to clone a repository (Psst, don’t forget to subscribe!)

-I already mentioned that clone will download all the data along with the entire history of changes.
+I already mentioned that git clone will download all the data along with the entire history of changes.
 But how will it act on branches?
-Well, remote-tracking branches will be created, all data will be fetched, but the pull operation will apply only to the main branch.
+Well, remote-tracking branches will be created, all data will be fetched, but the pull operation will apply only to the main git branch.
 What does it mean?
-That by default we will have locally created and fetched only this main branch.
-All others are labeled as remote.
+That by default we will have locally created and fetched only this main remote branch.
+All others git branches are labeled as remote.
 From the perspective of an ordinary user, this may not change much, but from the perspective of local Git files, it changes a lot, because the local branches are a mapping of the “real” ones marked as remote.

 How to Git clone a specific branch?

-One of the parameters for the clone function is –branch (or -b).
-By default, clone takes all branches and performs a checkout only on the main branch.
-The above-mentioned parameter allows us to change it and perform a checkout for a particular branch that we specified.
+One of the parameters for the git clone function is –branch (or -b).
+By default, clone takes all branches and performs a checkout only on the main git branch.
+The above-mentioned parameter allows us to change it and perform a checkout for a particular remote branch that we specified.
 However, it won’t change the fact that Git will fetch all branches anyway.
 This is not what we would like to achieve in this case.

-Imagine a repository that has three branches, the master being the main one.
-Clone operation with the –branch develop parameter will allow us to pull and checkout the develop branch, but what will happen to the other two?
+Imagine a git repository that has three branches, the master being the main one.
+Clone operation with the –branch develop parameter will allow us to pull and checkout the developed specific branch, but what will happen to the other two?
 Check out the pictures below:

 As you can see, all the branches were downloaded anyway.
-Let’s try to modify our command in such a way as to clone a single branch only.
+Let’s try to modify our git clone command in such a way as to clone a single branch only.
 Since Git 1.7.10 (and we currently have version 2.32.0 – released on the 6th of June, 2021) the clone operation in a git clone command has the –single-branch parameter.
 What does the documentation tell us about it?